base-org/web/apps/base-docs/docs/hardhat-tools-and-testing/hardhat-debugging/debugging-with-hardhat-sbs.md

 Attempting to access arrays at an invalid position can also cause errors.

 If you wish to retrieve all the `Lock` contract instances being created in the previous example, you can make the `locks` array public.
-In order to illustrate this example though, you can create a custom function called `getAllLocks`:
+In order to illustrate this example, though, you can create a custom function called `getAllLocks`:

 ```solidity
 contract LockCreator {